PJWalker/daggerheart/content/Session 0/Character Creation.md

 Your character should have some connection to Vinaeya that gives you a reason to be willing to do her a big favour.
 This is what’ll get all the players into the same room.

 Ideas include:
-* You’re in her family (note: she’s a [[Rules/Ancestries/Faun]])
+- You’re in her family (note: she’s a [[Rules/Ancestries/Faun]])
-* You’re a close friend
+- You’re a close friend
-* You owe her a debt
+- You owe her a debt
-* She has previously saved your life
+- She has previously saved your life
-* She has promised something to you
+- She has promised something to you
-* You’re a paid assistant / security guard / etc to her
+- You’re a paid assistant / security guard / etc to her
-* You are a particularly kind/selfless character who happens to be in her vicinity.
+- You are a particularly kind/selfless character who happens to be in her vicinity.
-* You received an order from your boss, patron, etc.
+- You received an order from your boss, patron, etc.
-* You have an existing bond to another party member (and *they* have a reason to help)
+- You have an existing bond to another party member (and *they* have a reason to help)

 It’s also good for some of you guys to have pre-existing relationships to one another.
 I’ll start you guys off in a way that pushes you all together, but it’ll make perfect sense if there were existing pairs etc.

 ***

-# CHARACTER CREATION
+# Character Creation

 Unless their table chooses to use pre-generated characters, each player creates their own PC by making a series of guided choices.
 Some of these decisions are purely narrative, meaning they only appear in or affect the game through roleplaying, but others are mechanical choices that affect the things their PC is able to do and which actions they’re more (or less) likely to succeed at when making moves and taking action.

 > ***Note:*** *You can fill in your character’s name, pronouns, and Character Description details at any point of the character creation process.*

-## STEP 1: CHOOSE A CLASS AND SUBCLASS
+## Step 1: Choose a Class and Subclass

 **[Classes](Classes.md)** are role-based archetypes that determine which class features and **domain cards** a PC gains access to throughout the campaign.
 There are nine classes in this SRD: Bard, Druid, Guardian, Ranger, Rogue, Seraph, Sorcerer, Warrior, Wizard.